Coal Wars: History

 The Coal Wars were the result of economic exploitation of workers during a period of social transformation in the coalfields.
 Beginning in 1870–1880, coal operators had established the company town system.
 Coal operators paid private detectives as well as public law enforcement agents to ensure that union organizers were kept out of the region.
 In order to accomplish this objective, agents of the coal operators used intimidation, harassment, espionage and even murder.
 Throughout the early 20th century, coal miners attempted to overthrow this system and engaged in a series of strikes, including the Paint Creek–Cabin Creek strike of 1912, and the Battle of Evarts, which coal operators attempted to stop through violent means.
 Mining families lived under the terror of Baldwin–Felts detective agents who were professional strikebreakers under the hire of coal operators.
-During that dispute, agents drove a heavily armored train through a tent colony at night, opening fire on women, men, and children with a machine gun.
+During that dispute, agents rode on a heavily armored train next to a tent colony at night, opening fire on women, men, and children with a machine gun.
 They would repeat this type of tactic during the Ludlow Massacre in Colorado the next year, with even more disastrous results.

 By 1920, the United Mine Workers of America (UMWA) organized most of West Virginia and Colorado.
 The southern West Virginia coalfields, however, remained non-unionized bastions of coal operator power.
 In early 1920, UMW president John L. Lewis targeted Mingo County for organizing.
 Certain aspects of Mingo made it more attractive to union leaders than neighboring Logan County, which was under the control of the vehemently anti-union Sheriff Don Chafin and his deputized army.
 Mingo's political structure was more independent, and some politicians were pro-union.
 Cabell Testerman, the mayor of the independent town of Matewan was one supporter of the union cause.
 He appointed 27-year-old Sid Hatfield as town police chief.
 As a teenager, Hatfield had worked in the coalmines and he was sympathetic to the miners' condition.
 These men provided union organizers an opportunity to gain a foothold, and unionizing accelerated rapidly in the county.

 In response to the organizing efforts, coal operators used every means to block the union.
 One of their primary tactics of combating the union was firing union sympathizers, blacklisting them, and evicting them from their homes.
 Their legal argument for evictions is best stated by S.B.
 Avis, a coal company lawyer; "It is like a servant lives at your house.
 If the servant leaves your employment, if you discharge him, you ask him to get out of the servants' quarters.
 It is a question of master and servant."
 The UMW set up tent colonies for the homeless miner families, and soon a mass of idle and angry miners was concentrated in a small area along the Tug Fork River.
 Even with the coal operators' suppression, by early May 3,000 out of 4,000 Mingo miners had joined the union.
 At the Stone Mountain Coal Company mine near Matewan, every single worker unionized, and was subsequently fired and evicted.